pvlib/pvanalytics/docs/api.rst

 Data Shifts
 -----------

-Functions for detecting data shifts in time series and filtering out data shift periods.
+Functions for identifying shifts in data values in time series and for identifying periods with data shifts.
+For functions that identify shifts in time, see ``quality.time``

 .. autosummary::
    :toctree: generated/